xcdl/xcdl.github.io-source/pages/develop/js-style-guide.md

 ### Prefer ES6 solutions

 This is Rule no. 1, that overrides all other rules.
-Definitely avoid using old style code.
+Definitely **avoid using old style code**.

 ### Use classes as much as possible

-Even if the new syntax is mostly syntactic sugar, and internally things behave as strangly as they did in the first JavaScript versions, still use the new syntax at large; it is much cleaner and improves readability.
+Even if the new syntax is mostly syntactic sugar, and internally things behave as strangly as they did in the first JavaScript versions, still **use the new class syntax** at large; it is much cleaner and improves readability.

 ### Use promises instead of callbacks

 Really.
 No callbacks at all.
+Use promises.

 ### Use async/await for anynchronous calls

 Once `async`/`await` became standard, and the V8 engine added support for them, there is no reason for not using `async`/`await`.

-Wrap old legacy code using callbacks into promises and execute them with `await`.
+**Wrap old legacy code using callbacks into promises** and execute them with `await`.

-### Use static class members instead of variables at module level
+### Use static class members for sharing

 Modules are singletons; using module variables is like using static variables in a multi-threaded environment; they may provide a way of sharing common data between multiple instances of objects created inside the same module, but if not handled correctly this may have unexpected results.

-The general recommendation is to make the modules reentrant.
-In practical terms, **do not** use module-global variables at all; make the module export a class, and create instances of it whenever needed; for sharing data between instances, use static class members.
+The general recommendation is to **make the modules reentrant**.
+In practical terms, **do not use module-global variables** at all; make the module **export a class, and create instances of it** whenever needed; for sharing data between instances, **use static class members**.

 ### Do not restrict export to a single function or class